-- 2.8.1 The provider implements a workforce strategy to: - a) identify, record and monitor the number and mix of workers required and engaged to manage and deliver quality care and services - b) identify the skills, qualifications and competencies required for each role - c) engage suitably qualified and competent workers - d) use direct employment to engage workers whenever possible, and minimise the use of independent contractors - e) mitigate the risk and impact of workforce shortages and worker absences or vacancies. - 2.8.2 The provider implements strategies for supporting and maintaining a satisfied and psychologically safe workforce.
+- 2.8.1 The provider implements a workforce strategy to: - a) identify, record and monitor the number and mix of workers required and engaged to manage and deliver quality care and services - b) meet minimum care requirements and engage with workers on how planning and rostering will achieve these requirements - c) identify the skills, qualifications and competencies required for each role - d) engage suitably qualified and competent workers - e) use direct employment to engage workers whenever possible, and minimise the use of independent contractors - mitigate the risk and impact of workforce shortages and worker absences or vacancies. - 2.8.2 The provider implements strategies for supporting and maintaining a satisfied and psychologically safe workforce.